bmachek/lrc-ai-assistant/README.md

 [![Bitcoin donate](https://bitcoli.com/img/logo-20.png)](https://bitcoli.com/donate/boandlk)

-I have to pay fees at Google, because developing the plugin requires testing, which involves paying.
-If you want to support, please feel free to send me money with PayPal.

 ## Credits
 * @gesteves for [his plugin](https://github.com/gesteves/lightroom-alt-text-plugin), which gave me the idea for this one, and on which the source code is based on.